kevinr1299/Ravn-Challenge-Django-KevinRomero/README.md

 python manage.py migrate
 ```

-Run command to collect the static file, this is optional, but if you don't execute, when running the server this can return a warning log
+Run command to collect the static file, this is optional, but if you don't execute, when running the server, this can return a warning log
 ```bash
 python manage.py collectstatic --noinput
 ```

-Run seeder command, to execute the command you might change n with an int
+To execute the seeder command, you must change n with an int
 ```bash
 python manage.py seedpeople n
 ```